 - 1. Prescribed by or in consultation with a gastroenterologist or allergist/immunologist; AND - 2.
 The member is 11 years of age or older; AND - 3.
 The member has a diagnosis of eosinophilic esophagitis (EoE) confirmed by ALL of the following: - a.
-Endoscopic biopsy demonstrating ≥15 intraepithelial eosinophils per high-power field; - b.
-Symptoms of esophageal dysfunction (e.g. dysphagia, food impaction, heartburn, vomiting, abdominal pain); and - c.
-Secondary causes of esophageal eosinophilia have been ruled out (e.g. proton pump inhibitor-responsive esophageal eosinophilia, gastroesophageal reflux disease [GERD], achalasia, Crohn's disease, parasitic infection, hypereosinophilic syndrome, connective tissue disorders, etc.); AND - 4.
-The member is unable to use, or has tried and failed BOTH of the following: - a.
-An adequate trial (e.g., at least 8-weeks) of proton pump inhibitor therapy (e.g. lansoprazole, omeprazole, pantoprazole); and - Swallowed/oral administration of an inhaled corticosteroid (e.g., fluticasone or budesonide) OR is currently receiving Dupixent (dupilumab) with inadequate response; AND
+Endoscopic biopsy demonstrating ≥15 intraepithelial eosinophils per high-power field; and - b.
+Symptoms of esophageal dysfunction (e.g. dysphagia, food impaction, heartburn, vomiting, abdominal pain); and

-5. Eohilia (budesonide) will not be used concurrently with Dupixent or other biologics for eosinophilic esophagitis:
+- c.
+Secondary causes of esophageal eosinophilia have been ruled out (e.g. proton pump inhibitor-responsive esophageal eosinophilia, GERD, achalasia, Crohn's disease, parasitic infection, hypereosinophilic syndrome, connective tissue disorders, etc.); AND - 4.
+The member is unable to use, or has tried and failed ALL of the following treatments, each for at least 8 weeks: - a.
+High-dose proton pump inhibitor therapy (e.g. omeprazole 40 mg twice daily or equivalent); and - Swallowed/oral administration of an inhaled corticosteroid (e.g. fluticasone or budesonide); and - c.
+Dupixent (dupilumab); AND - 5.
+Eohilia (budesonide) will not be used concurrently with Dupixent or other biologics for eosinophilic esophagitis:

-If the above prior authorization criteria are met, the requested product will be authorized for up to 12-weeks.
+If the above prior authorization criteria are met, the requested product will be authorized for 12-weeks.